issamZaidiEAC/MurkyLion/README.md

 # :facepunch: Hi there!!

  My name is Issam Zaidi, Murky Lion as brand name.<br>
- I'm a draftsman and illustrator who made the mistake of stepping into web developing.<br>
+ I'm a draftsman and illustrator who made the mistake of stepping into web development.<br>

 :birthday: 22/10/1993 <br>